sametz/chem-coding/guides/choosing_a_language.md

 An advantage of R is that there is a "[tidyverse](https://www.tidyverse.org/)" of widely-adopted packages, where there is a clear favorite way to do something, such as make a plot or a web application.
-A disadvantage is that is focused on working with data.
+A disadvantage is that is focused on working with data, so e.g. you wouldn't write a desktop application in R.

 Python has the advantage of being useful in many contexts beyond data science.
 However, you may find yourself spoiled for choice when selecting tools, e.g. what library to use for plotting graphs.